csl-iisc/Trident-MICRO21-artifact/README.md

 * Add the host and guest user to sudoers; they should be able to execute sudo without entering password.
 An example `/etc/sudoers` entry is shown below:
 ```
-ashish  ALL=(ALL:ALL) NOPASSWD:ALL
+venkat  ALL=(ALL:ALL) NOPASSWD:ALL
 ```

-* Edit the ip address and user names of the host machine and VM in `Trident-MICRO21-artifact/scripts/configs.sh` in the following fields:
+* Edit the ip address and user name of the VM in `scripts/configs.sh` in the following fields:
 ```
 GUESTUSER
 GUESTIP
-HOSTUSER
-HOSTIP
 ```

 * Configure the guest OS to auto mount the `Trident-MICRO21-artifact` repository on every boot in the same path as it is in the host using a network file system.
 An example `/etc/fstab` entry that uses SSHFS is shown below (assuming that the artifact is placed in the home directory of the user):
 ```
-ashish@10.202.4.119:/home/ashish/Trident-MICRO21-artifact /home/ashish/Trident-MICRO21-artifact fuse.sshfs identityfile=/home/ashish/.ssh/id_rsa,allow_other,default_permissions 0 0
+venkat@10.202.4.119:/home/venkat/Trident-MICRO21-artifact /home/venkat/Trident-MICRO21-artifact fuse.sshfs identityfile=/home/venkat/.ssh/id_rsa,allow_other,default_permissions 0 0
 ```

 Preparing Datasets
 ------------------

 The `canneal` and `svm` workloads require datasets to run.
 In addition, scripts to fragment physical memory also require two large files.
-Scripts to download or generate all the required datasets are placed in `Trident-MICRO21-artifact/datasets/`.
-Total disk space required for the datasets = memory size of socket 0 + 25GB.
+Individual scripts to prepare these datasets are placed in `datasets/`.
+Total disk space required for datasets = memory size of socket 0 + 30GB.
-Generate datasets (prior to running any experiment)  as:
+Generate all datasets at once (prior to running any experiment) as:

 ```
-$ Trident-MICRO21-artifact/scripts/prep_all_datasets.sh
+$ scripts/prep_all_datasets.sh
 ```